sequence-sh/Core/README.md

 [Sequence®](https://gitlab.com/reductech/sequence) is a collection of libraries that automates cross-application e-discovery and forensic workflows.

-It consists of the Core SDK which allows developers to build Steps for various application and to configure workflows called Sequences using the Sequence Configuration Language (SCL).
+The foundation of Sequence is the Core SDK which allows developers to build connectors for various applications and to configure workflows called Sequences using the Sequence Configuration Language (SCL).

 `Core` is: